 - Saccharomyces boulardii: This good bacteria is typically found in yeast and helps fight diarrhea and other digestive problems.

 The job of the gut, small and large intestine, is to extract energy from foods, absorb nutrients, and remove waste.
-When taking probiotics they usually end up in the colon, inside this gastrointestinal tract are microbiomes that contain bacteria, fungi, and others, which also consumes the food that we consume.
+When taking probiotics they usually end up in the colon, inside this gastrointestinal tract are microbiomes that contain bacteria, fungi, and others, which also consume the food that we consume.
 There is a balance between good and bad bacteria to keep the body working the way it is expected to be, wherein such cases like losing good bacteria from drinking antibiotics, we can replace and regain them by taking in probiotics from food or supplement sources.

 Source of Probiotics